Qingniwaqiao: Victory Plaza

-Invested by a Taiwan company, there is a 3-storey underground shopping area under Victory Plaza, sandwiched between Changjiang and Zhongshan Roads.
+Invested by a Taiwanese company, there is a 3-storey underground shopping area under Victory Plaza, sandwiched between Changjiang and Zhongshan Roads.
 It is one of Dalian-ites' favorite pastimes to do (window) shopping or play bowling here, especially in winter.
+The plaza features, ranches of all major Chinese banks, including the Bank of Dalian headquarters, alongside hotels including Swissôtel, Ramada Hotel Zhongshan Hotel, Bohai Hotel, and Kempinski Hotel.